Costco's rise from a tiny startup to retail juggernaut, happened via acquisitions and mergers throughout the years.

 Competitors like Sam's Club chased its economies of scale, but the company Sinegal and Jeff Brotman built remained the dominant player.

-The Price Club merger and experiment was fading into distant memory, while the Costco brand they nurtured secured its place as a distinctly American retail empire.
+The Price Club merger and experiment was fading into distant memory, while the Costco brand was rising.

-Costco quietly made a major strategic acquisition that went relatively unnoticed amidst the broader crisis yet had significant implications.
+In 2020, Costco quietly made a major strategic acquisition that went largely unnoticed.

-Costco purchased Innovel Solutions, a company specializing in delivery logistics, warehousing, and installation services, for $1 billion.
+Costco purchased Innovel Solutions, in order to get their expertise in delivery logistics, warehousing, and installation services.

 This marked Costco's first major acquisition in over a decade and was seen by analysts as a move to bolster Costco’s e-commerce capabilities and home delivery services to better meet surging consumer demand driven by pandemic conditions.